xtuc/docs/your-first-agent.md

 ===
 ```

-In this example, a directory named `sweet-tarpon` has been produced, and it's code built in a docker container with the same name.
+In this example, a directory named `sweet-tarpon` has been generated, and the code it contains built in a docker container under the same name.

 # Giving it a ride

-The agent you just built is already able to run!
+The agent you just built is already able to fly!

 Try it with this command (replace `sweet-tarpon` with the name of your agent):